neonbjb/ocotillo/README.md

 ### Simple CLI

 This is the most dead-simple way to get started with ocotillo.
-Find an audio clip on your computer (it must be less than 30 seconds in length), and run:
+Find an audio clip on your computer, and run:

 ```shell
 ocotillo path/to/audio/clip.mp3